Pablo-source/RPYSOC_2025_Using_APIs_in_R/README.md

 API keys are used to track and control how the API is being used.
 When you request access to an API, you might obtain a unique set of API keys assigned to your user to authenticate and authorize you as a user.

-- You musk keep your API Keys secure:
+Some recommendations to keep your API keys secure:
 - You MUST avoid committing your API Keys to a public GitHub page.
 - A recommended **method** is to **store** your **API keys** in a **special file** called **.Rprofile**.
 Making use of the edit_r_profile from {usethis} package to store and edit your .Rprofile
 - Make sure **.Rprofile** is **included** in your **.gitignore file**, otherwise it will be synced with Github

-Create a **.Rprofile** file in the same place as your .Rproj file.
+Creating a **.Rprofile** file in the same place as your .Rproj file:
 - 'usethis::edit_r_profile(scope = "project")'

-- Then you can securely enter your API Key details in the **.Rprofile** file:
+- Then you can securely enter your API Key details in the **.Rprofile** file
 - In .Rprofile file intoduce this line: 'options(this_is_my_key = "XXXX")'
 - later, in the R script: You can securely call your API keys this way: 'key <- getOption("this_is_my_key")'